MarkusLohmayer/LTI-tutorial/README.md

 - Activate the environment:
 Everytime you want to use this setup go to the terminal window and type:
 `source activate LTI_tutorial`
-Note that on Windows the source is not necessary and `activate lab3` will suffice.
+Note that on Windows the source is not necessary and
+`activate lab3` will suffice.

 - Run the Jupyter notebook:
 Now that your environment is active you can start the Jupyter notebook.
 In the terminal type:
-`jupyter notebook`
+`jupyter notebook`.
 A browser window with the Jupyter notebook will open.
 Note that the working directoy of Jupyter will be the same as the working directory of the shell from which you started the notebook.